pdumoulin/gphotos-uploader/exif_notes/README.md

 # exif notes

-In order for uploaded photos to order correctly with other sources in a single Google Photos stream, we need to make sure [exif image tags](https://exiv2.org/tags.html) are set in ways that Google Photos expects.
-There is no documentation and time zone behavior is different on web versus in the mobile Android application.
+Time zone aware date [exif image tags](https://exiv2.org/tags.html) are interpreted by Google Photos, but not documented.
 These are my notes on figuring out what tags to set and how to set them using python to benefit [this project](https://github.com/pdumoulin/brightwheel-downloader).

+:warning: Google photos on Android **does not** respect time zone when displaying images in a unified feed, but on the Web version it does!

-:warning: All experiments were run on jpg files only.
+:heavy_exclamation_mark: All experiments were run on jpg files only.

 ### Discover Tags